nhsconnect/Digital-Child-Health/Generation/Profile.NewbornHearingScreening/DCH-QuestionnaireResponse-1.md

-This Questionnaire Response resource is constrained to represent a Questionnaire Response for a Child Health Event.
+This Questionnaire Response resource is constrained to represent a Questionnaire Response for a Child Health event.